 Associate of Applied Science - Apprentice Training: Automotive

 This is a three-year apprenticeship program where students work full-time during the day and go to school two or three nights a week.
 Four semesters of work experience are required.
 Students must take general study courses like technical math and physics as well as courses covering electrical systems, emission controls, automotive theory and transmission work.
 This degree program is designed for students who are interested in general automotive technology.

 Associate of Applied Science - General Motors

 This program is provided in conjunction with General Motors (GM).
 The GM program takes two years to complete and includes college courses and on-the-job training at a GM dealership.
 Courses follow the same topics as the general program, so students have the chance to learn about engine repair, brakes and transmission work.
 However, the hands-on learning aspects are strictly focused on GM vehicles, and students who complete the program are qualified to work at any professional service centers that handle these types of vehicles.

-Associate of Applied Science - Toyota/Lexus Technical Engineering Network
+Certificate or Associate of Applied Science - Toyota/Lexus Technical Engineering Network

 Both the associate's degree and the certificate program take two years to complete and include on-the-job training at a Lexus/Toyota dealership.
 The certificate requires 49 credits, while the associate's degree follows the same curriculum but adds more general education coursework, requiring 64 credits in total.
 In both cases, students take classroom and practical training courses.
 Students are trained to work specifically on Toyota and Lexus automobiles and can obtain work experience at a Toyota or Lexus dealership.
 Students can also use the program as a foundation to prepare for National Institute for Automotive Service Excellence certification exams and Toyota Technician Certification.